 Scion of a prominent founding family with significant landholdings in East Pittsburgh, as a young man Philip Winebiddle killed a male slave and fled efforts to arrest him.
 He was later tried and “acquitted after a tedious trial of fifteen hours.”

 Pittsburgh Weekly Gazette, November 19, 1816

 When no one answered the door at the Weissman residence that evening, Kelly, Denny, and Richards let themselves in and went to the bedroom where Wilhelmina and Henry slept.
 Awakened by the intruders, Henry fought the men while Wilhelmina ran for help.
 When she returned, she found her father had been seriously injured.
 Henry Weissman died the next day.
 Richards, Denny, and Kelly were arrested on October 8.

-Kelly, a 20-year old, single, Irish immigrant, was tried first; his trial began on January 12, 1858.
+Kelly, 20-years old and single, was tried first; his trial began on January 12, 1858.
 At trial, he claimed that Weissman was a prostitute he had patronized previously and that he and his friends were merely interested customers when they were forced to defend themselves.